Key takeaways

 How does your business model decide the structure?

 Your business model should pick the structure for you, because the right model mirrors how you actually make money.
-A subscription business earns over time, so it rewards retention with recurring commission; a one-off-purchase business earns at the point of sale, so a percentage or flat rate fits better.
+A subscription business earns over time, so it rewards retention with recurring commission.
+A one-off-purchase business earns at the point of sale, so a percentage or flat rate fits better.

 Don't confuse multi-tier with tiered